gantry/docs-old/Docs/wordpress/tutorials/creating_unsupported_page.md

 Creating an Unsupported Page
 ============================
 This tutorial will take you through the steps needed to create an unsupported browser page functionality as used here on gantry-framework.org.
 You can see what this looks like by pointing your browser to: <http://www.gantry-framework.org/?tmpl=unsupported>.
-Users of unsupported browsers (IE6 and IE7) are automatically taken to this page whenever they try to access a page on gantry-framework.org.
+Users of unsupported browsers (IE6 and IE7) are automatically taken to this page whenever they try to access a page on <http://gantry-framework.org>.

 ![](assets/unsupported-browser.jpg)

 Step 1: Unsupported Browser Redirect Feature
 --------------------------------------------
-The logic for this Unsupported Browser page is powered by a custom gizmo that we've called **unsupportedredirect.php** in this instance.
-This is a custom gizmo that we create and drop into the template's `gizmos/` folder.
-The code is very simple as you can see below:
+The logic for this unsupported browser page is powered by a custom gizmo that we'll call **unsupportedredirect.php**.
+This is a custom gizmo that we will create and drop into the template's `gizmos/` folder.
+The code is very simple, as you can see below:

 ~~~ .php
 <?php